Routine use cases

 What to do next

-For "How to choose a small face yoga step for eye-area comfort sessions", choose one low-pressure action: set one cue that already exists in the day.
-Use the related Orena guide for "How to choose a small face yoga step for eye-area comfort sessions" when you want app support for that action.
-The useful signal for "How to choose a small face yoga step for eye-area comfort sessions" is whether the reader can decide whether the next session should be shorter with less uncertainty.
+For "Small step: eye area comfort sessions", choose one low-pressure action: set one cue that already exists in the day.
+Use the related Orena guide for "Small step: eye area comfort sessions" when you want app support for that action.
+The useful signal for "Small step: eye area comfort sessions" is whether the reader can decide whether the next session should be shorter with less uncertainty.

 Evidence boundary